The Ultimate Adventure in Albania

 Kayak, swim and explore Porto Palermo castle

-After a hearty breakfast, start your day with a kayaking trip to Porto Palermo Castle.
+After a hearty breakfast, start your day with a kayaking trip around Porto Palermo Castle.
 As you paddle along the breathtaking coastline, enjoy the unbelievably turquoise waters and dramatic cliffs.
 The 19th-century castle, once a defensive outpost for Ali Pasha Tepelena, is an architectural gem that blends Ottoman and Venetian styles, all set amid lush greenery making it one of the most picturesque and popular attractions in the region.
 After exploring the castle, tuck into a delicious lunch at a local restaurant, where you’ll sample traditional Albanian dishes, all while enjoying wonderful views.
 Back in Qeparo, unwind with some time at the beach (or you can choose to take an optional boat tour).
 This is a great chance to discover more hidden beaches, soak up the sun, and further explore the stunning Ionian coastline before your journey continues inland tomorrow.

 Day 6